haideralsh/ts-result/README.md

 const insertResult = addUser('Micheal', 'micheal@example.com')

 if (insertResult.ok === true) {
-    const userId = insertResult.get() // The user's uuid if the insertion succeeded } else {
+    const userId = insertResult.get() // The user's UUID if the insertion succeeded } else {
     const errorMsg = insertResult.getError() // The error message if the insertion failed }